SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

       > **Note:** In case your deployment from exercise 2 does not show the **RUNNING** status even after some minutes, you can use the following Deployment ID and URL to be used in the integration flows of the Cloud Integration:
    > <br><br>Deployment ID: **df940ac23b6e5949**
    > <br>Deployment URL: **https://api.ai.prod.eu-central-1.aws.ml.hana.ondemand.com/v2/inference/deployments/df940ac23b6e5949**
+   > Also note that you will need to

    ![](../ex3/images/ex162-32-9.png)